TheRoddyWMS/Roddy/docs/installationGuide.rst

 3. Optionally unpack one or more of the release zips in *dist/bin/* directory.

-Please see `Roddy version mix`_ for information about how to mix different versions of Roddy in the same directory.
+Please see `Versioning`_ for information about how to mix different versions of Roddy in the same directory.

 Roddy 2.4
 ---------